How to Turn On or Off Let Windows Keep Me Connected with Cellular Connection in Windows 11

 Step 1Find Your Cellular Settings

-Finding your cellular settings in Windows 11 is simple.
-Just click the network icon, which looks like a Wi-Fi signal or a globe, near the clock on your taskbar.
-This opens the quick settings panel where you’ll see the Cellular section.
+Find your Windows 11 cellular settings by clicking the network icon on your taskbar.
+This icon looks like a Wi-Fi signal or a globe and is located near the clock.
+This action opens the quick settings panel, where you’ll see the Cellular section to manage your connection.

 - Look at the bottom right of your screen, near the clock.
 Click the icon that looks like a Wi-Fi signal or a globe.
 This opens the Network quick settings.